 For more information call 317-621-2520.
 For referrals, call 317-621-2577.

 According to the American Cancer Society, skin cancer is highly preventable.
 Melanoma is one type of skin cancer, which can spread to other organs.
 The incidence of melanoma in Indiana is approximately an average of 1237 diagnosed cases annually.
 In Marion County the average is approximately 120 diagnosed cases annually.
-In May 2016, Community Cancer Centers East, North and South took part in offering free skin cancer screenings to the public.
+In May 2018, Community Cancer Centers East, North and South took part in offering free skin cancer screenings to the public.
 The screening was done at the Cancer Center East, North and South with dermatologists certified by the American Academy of Dermatology.
 Dawes Fretzin Dermatology and Greenwood Dermatology participated.
-A total of 162 participants were screened.
+A total of 207 participants were screened.
 The dermatologists recommended follow-up on 54 participants; 20 patients were recommended for biopsy.
 All participants were called by Community Cancer Care staff to make sure follow-up care was received.

 If you would like to be screened for skin cancer, please call 800-777-7775 to see one of Community's dermatologists.